Decoupling Vector Data and Index Storage for Space Efficiency: Design

-\paragraph{Differentiated I/O paths.} To mitigate I/O overhead, \sysname pipelines I/Os and computations (including decompression and distance calculations), similar to PipeANN \cite{guo25}, to maximize both CPU and I/O utilizations.
-However, even with pipelining, the disk I/O latency still dominates in the overall query latency (\S\ref{subsec:limitations}).
-In particular, the graph exploration performance is dictated by the access to neighbor lists from the auxiliary index, whereas vector data access primarily influences the recall accuracy during final re-ranking.

-Based on these insights and the decoupled architecture, \sysname applies differentiated I/O paths to vector data and auxiliary index metadata, and removes vector data I/Os from the critical search path.
-During graph traversal, \sysname accesses only the compressed auxiliary index to identify candidate vector IDs.
-To accelerate this process, \sysname dynamically caches hot compressed neighbor lists in memory using the least-recently-used policy. \sysname then prefetches only the necessary full-precision vectors for final re-ranking.
+\para{Differentiated I/O paths.} \sysname pipelines I/Os and computations (including decompression and distance calculations), as in PipeANN \cite{guo25}, to maximize CPU and I/O utilizations.
+However, as shown in \S\ref{subsec:limitations}, I/O wait time still dominates even with pipelining.
+The root asymmetry is that graph traversal throughput is limited by neighbor-list access latency, whereas vector data access affects only the recall accuracy of the final re-ranking.
+Thus, \sysname removes vector data I/Os from the critical search path entirely: during graph traversal, it reads only the compressed auxiliary index to identify candidate vector IDs, caching hot compressed neighbor lists in memory under the least-recently-used (LRU) policy; it separately prefetches the necessary vector data only for final re-ranking.

-To simplify cache management and alleviate memory fragmentation from variable-sized compressed lists, \sysname allocates fixed-size cache entries based on the theoretical worst-case size of Elias-Fano encoded neighbor lists.
-Recall that Elias-Fano encoding splits each ID into lower and higher bits (\S\ref{subsec:compression}).
-For a neighbor list of size $R$ with a maximum vector ID $N$, the theoretical worst-case space requirement is at most $2R + R\cdot\lceil \log_2 \tfrac{N}{R} \rceil$ bits \cite{ottaviano14}.
-In contrast, each uncompressed neighbor list requires $32(R+1)$ bits (including each vertex and all its $R$ neighbors).
-For example, with $R=128$ in a billion-scale dataset where $N=10^9$ (\S\ref{subsec:method}), the worst-case compressed size is 2,430~bits, compared to 3,072~bits for uncompressed lists, achieving at least 20.9\% space reduction.
-By using fixed-size entries based on the theoretical bound of the Elias-Fano algorithm, \sysname reserves sufficient space for any compressed neighbor list, while maintaining predictable memory allocation and improved cache efficiency.
+Since compressed neighbor lists are variable-size, \sysname allocates fixed-size LRU cache entries sized to the Elias-Fano worst-case bound (\S\ref{subsec:layout}): $2R + R\cdot\lceil \log_2 \tfrac{N}{R} \rceil$ bits per list \cite{ottaviano14}, versus $32(R+1)$ bits for an uncompressed list (a vertex and its $R$ neighbors).
+At $R=128$ and $N=10^9$ (\S\ref{subsec:method}), this gives 2,430~bits versus 3,072~bits, achieving at least 20.9\% space reduction.
+By using fixed-size entries, \sysname reserves sufficient space for any compressed neighbor list, while eliminating variable-size allocation overhead.